Understanding New Construction Plumbing Phases

 Finish/Trim-Out Phase

 The finish phase represents the final stage, occurring after drywall, painting, and flooring are complete.
-This visible work typically takes a few days to two weeks and includes installing all fixtures (toilets, sinks, faucets, tubs, showers), connecting the water heater and appliances, installing supply lines to fixtures, and final testing of all systems.
+This visible work typically takes 1 to 3 days and includes installing all fixtures (toilets, sinks, faucets, tubs, showers), connecting the water heater and appliances, installing supply lines to fixtures, and final testing of all systems.

 Plumbers ensure proper fixture operation, check for leaks, flush debris from lines, and verify water pressure.
-Understanding low water pressure causes helps identify potential issues during this phase.
 A final inspection confirms everything meets code requirements before you receive occupancy approval.

 Cost Factors for New Construction Plumbing